NathanKr/get-all-public-repos/README.md

 <h2>Motiviation</h2>
 Github is great , but what happens if you :
 <ul>
-<li>accidently deleted a repo</li>
+<li>accidentally deleted a repo</li>
-<li>not able to login into github</li>
+<li>not able to login into Github</li>
-<li>sure only at 99.99% that github handles your repos correctly</li>
+<li>sure only at 99.99% that github handles your repositories correctly</li>
 </ul>

 <h2>Solution</h2>
-build a node app that go over repos and clone on your disk The result is a directory with all cloned repos and archive.zip
+build a node app that goes over repositories and clone on your disk The result is a directory with all cloned repositories and archive.zip

 <h2>Installation</h2>
 npm i